tristanratz/Interactive-Image-Segmentation/README.md

 # Image Segmentation Module for Label Studio

-This module was build facilitate the creation of large image segmentation datasets with artificial intelligence with label-studio.
+This module was build facilitate the creation of large image segmentation datasets with the help of artificial intelligence with label-studio.
-Create image segmentations and get in the fly predictions for the dataset your labeling.
+Create image segmentations and get on the fly predictions for the dataset your labeling.

 It was build with the help of Matterports MaskRCNN implementation and is meant to help you label images.
 After configuring the program for your needs and labeling a certain amount of images, the program should start to label images itself.